expo/expo/docs/pages/versions/v36.0.0/guides/push-notifications.md

 content-type: application/json
 ```

-The Expo server also optionally accepts gzip-compressed request bodies.
-This can greatly reduce the amount of upload bandwidth needed to send large numbers of notifications.
-The [Node SDK](https://github.com/expo/expo-server-sdk-node) automatically gzips requests for you.

-This API currently does not require any authentication.

-This is a "hello world" request using cURL (replace the placeholder push token with your own):
+This is a "hello world" push notification using cURL that you can send using your CLI (replace the placeholder push token with your own):

 ```bash
 curl -H "Content-Type: application/json" -X POST "https://exp.host/--/api/v2/push/send" -d '{